 VAIO F11 BD DVD CD Drive

-5- A caveat for mine but absent on the fenvi: there is an extra notch on the Fleabay caddy with prevents the proper positioning of the side rail.
+5- A caveat for mine but absent on the fenvi and the newer "HDD" models: : there is an extra notch on the Fleabay caddy with prevents the proper positioning of the side rail.
 I used the box cutter to remove it as the sides of the caddy are made a plastic.
 A good thing in this case.
 I had also to drill the 2 holes for the rear bracket & 2 more for the side rail while they are pre-drilled on the fenvi.

 HDD Bay Notch